Stacy Dean

 For the American singer-songwriter, author, and TV host, see Stacy Dean Campbell.

-Stacy Dean is an American policy advisor who is the nominee to serve as under secretary of agriculture for food, nutrition, and consumer services.
+Stacy Dean is an American policy advisor who is serving as deputy under secretary of agriculture for food, nutrition, and consumer services.

 Education

 Dean earned a Bachelor of Arts and Master of Public Policy from the University of Michigan.

 Career

 From 1992 to 1997, Dean served as a budget analyst in the Office of Management and Budget.
 She joined the Center on Budget and Policy Priorities in 1997, working as a senior policy analyst until 2000 and vice president for food assistance policy until 2021.

-On January 21, 2021, Dean began service in the Biden administration as deputy under secretary for food, nutrition, and consumer services at the Department of Agriculture.
+On January 21, 2021, Dean began service in the Biden administration as deputy under secretary for food, nutrition, and consumer services at the Department of Agriculture (USDA).
+During her tenure at USDA, Dean oversaw the 2021 update to the Thrifty Food Plan (TFP).
+The nonpartisan U.S. Government Accountability Office later determined this action violated the Congressional Review Act.
+The nonpartisan Congressional Budget Office found that the 2021 TFP "reduced the fraction of people participating in the labor force as a response to the higher transfer income that people received when not working."
 On May 13, 2022, President Biden nominated her to the under secretary position in the same office.
+Her nomination was resubmitted in January 2023 but expired a year later and was not resubmitted.